evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 17 hours and 16 minutes using a home charging setup.
+The  onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 53 minutes using a home charging setup.

 ### Charge Port

 The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.

+### V2L - Vehichle to load

+This model supports V2L (Vehicle 2 Load), which means you can power electrical equipment requiring up to 6 kW power, including charging other vehicles.

 {{<evkxdisplayaddarticle />}}